onihei0910/kenkenpa/README.md

 - type: str
 - rThis is a string representing the key for the reducer.

-To use a reducer, you need to register it with the StateGraphBuilder.
+To use a reducer, you need to register it with the StateGraphBuilder.[コード全文](tests/example/conditional_branching_test.py)

 ``` python
 import operator